luisDVA/SturniraMacroecology/README.md

 LMM scripts with an added step to exclude localities where n=1

+*clustered*

+LMM scripts using spatial clusters instead of localities to define allopatry/sympatry.

-SuppTables.Rmd will run the analyses necessary and create a binary output file with supplementary tables 1 and 2.
+SuppTables.Rmd will run the necessary analyses and create a binary output file with supplementary tables S1-S4 and figures S1 and S2.